ryanchynoweth44/GeneralPythonExamples/threadingExample/README.md

 Next we will create a function that collects data from [openweathermap rest APIs](https://openweathermap.org/current).
 To access the APIs simply create a free account and request and API key.
 Please note that it may take a few minutes for the API to activate on their system.
 I was receiving 401 errors for a few minutes before it started returning data.

-The following function runs on a continuous loops but only gets data one time each hour between the first six minutes of each hour.
+The following function runs on a continuous loop but only gets data one time each hour between the first six minutes of each hour.
 ```python

 def request_data(city_name):